googleapis/sdk-platform-java/coverage-report/README.md

 ## Coverage Report

-This module gathers aggregated jacoco test coverage metrics across the `gax-java` and `showcase` modules.
-The purpose of the metrics is to provide insights into how much of GAX code is being exercised by showcase and GAX tests and where (unit tests versus integration tests).
-They will also provide information on any change in coverage observed as showcase tests continue to be added to the repository.
+This module gathers aggregated jacoco test coverage metrics across the `api--common`, `gax-java` and `showcase` modules.
+The purpose of the metrics is to provide insights into how much of api-common and GAX code is being exercised by showcase, GAX and api-common tests and where
+(unit tests versus integration tests).
+They will also track any change in coverage as showcase tests continue to be added to the repository.

 ### Unit Test Coverage
-In order to view aggregate unit test coverage of GAX in both `gax-java` and `showcase`:
+In order to view aggregate unit test coverage of api-common and GAX in `api-common`, `gax-java` and `showcase`:

 1. At the root of the repository, run `mvn clean test -DenableTestCoverage`.
 2. The metrics can be found at `gapic-generator-java/coverage-report/target/site/jacoco-aggregate/index.html`